How to Make a Brochure

 What’s The Difference Between the Binding Options?

 Different binding types suit different needs.
 They also take different amounts of time to complete.
-Here’s a quick run-down of what the different printed booklets binding types means.
+Here’s a quick run-down of what the different brochure printing binding types means.

 - Stapled (AKA stitched) – books are bound with a long metal wire that’s folded, a bit like a more advanced staple.
 This affordable option is best used for magazines and sales brochures.

 - Perfect bound – the pages are glued to a spine, creating a clean, polished finish resembling a paperback book.
-This quality printed booklet is perfect for high end mags, catalogues and prospectuses.
+This quality booklet is perfect for high end magazine printing, catalogue printing and prospectus printing.

 - Wire bound – this book is bound with a silver coil.
 It has a hard back and front cover, and is ideal for activity books, manuals and diaries.

 Want to know even more about the different binding types available for your booklet printing?
 Our in-depth article explains all about each process and which we would recommend for each product.